Te-Ping Chen

 Te-Ping Chen is an American journalist and author, currently residing in Philadelphia.

-From 2014 to 2018, she was a Beijing-based China correspondent for the Wall Street Journal.
+Chen is currently a reporter for the Wall Street Journal, covering workers and workplace culture.
+From 2014 to 2018, she was a Beijing-based China correspondent for the Journal.
+She first joined the Journal in 2012.

 Her great-grandfather was a poet and journalist from Guangxi.

 Her debut story collection Land of Big Numbers was included in Barack Obama's 2021 summer reading list.